Agrover112/fliscopt/README.md

 # Getting Started
 The instructions for setup are mentioned in setup directory.
 Alternatively, you can setup using this bash script.
+A requirements file is provided just in case.
 The script creates and activates an PyPy conda virtual environment with all libraries and dependencies.
 ```
 cd ./setup.sh